josejuan/jj-yesod-translatable/README.md

       <li>^{translate' "Greetings" "Hello"}
       <li>^{translate' "Greetings" "Hi"}

-Now, when *"editing mode"* will be activated (and user will be granted) these texts will be translated at client runtime.
+Now, when *"editing mode"* will be activated (and user will be granted) these texts will be translated (and editable) at client runtime.

 #Work in progress